KareemDabbour/dotk_interpreter/README.md

 }
 ```
 ### Break statements
-With the key word `break`, one can preemptively exit a while loop.
-The following code is an example of that:
+With the key word `break`, one can preemptively exit a loop.
+The following code snippets are examples of that:
 ```py
 while(True){
     print("This is inside the while loop");